No findings posted on a large PR

 Exclusion patterns removed the reviewable code

-Generated files, lockfiles, minified bundles, and anything matching your custom exclusion patterns are stripped before the review starts.
-A PR that looks large in the Files tab but consists almost entirely of regenerated lockfiles can shrink to a tiny billing diff (or zero) by the time the orchestrator gets it.
+A built-in default list — binary files, .lock-extension lockfiles (yarn.lock, Gemfile.lock, composer.lock, and similar), and .map source maps — is stripped before the review starts, along with anything matching your own custom exclusion patterns.
+Note that package-lock.json and pnpm-lock.yaml are not excluded by default; add them to your patterns if you want them skipped.
+A PR that looks large in the Files tab but consists almost entirely of excluded lockfiles can shrink to a tiny diff (or zero) by the time the review starts.
 See Excluding files from review for what is excluded and how to tune it.

 Binary-only changes